-Qualification of Competitive athletes from Continental competition to a following international (Continental) competition q.
+Qualification of Competitive athletes from Continental competition to a following international (Continental) competition.
+These rules also apply to Aerial Sport q.
 Competitive athletes (top 3), at the Continental Pole Sport Championships, will be allowed to take part in the Continental Championships of the following year in supernumerary, in the category in which they placed in the previous year's Continental Championships